 As you may be aware, the travel industry is currently experiencing increased volume and prices, limited flight options, and evolving COVID-19 regulations.
-A weekly email series, What to Expect When Travelling, is intended to equip University travelers with the latest travel industry information and tips.
+A regular email series, What to Expect When Travelling, is intended to equip University travelers with the latest travel industry information and tips.

 The following tips were emailed to Concur users and Travel Card cardholders on the dates listed: